-I am a Postdoctoral Researcher in the Department of Religious Studies at the University of California, Santa Barbara.
+I am Associate Director of the Walter H. Capps Center for the Study of Ethics, Religion, and Public Life at the University of California, Santa Barbara.
 I earned a Ph.D. in Religious Studies from UCSB in 2018.

-My research focuses on American religions and secularism, specializing in how minority religions and spiritual movements shape modern American culture.
-I employ humanistic and social scientific methodologies to investigate how religion is constructed through discourse, practices, and institutions.
-I have published articles on the Universal Life Church and contemporary weddings, organic foods in new religious movements, and biodiverity and spiritual wellbeing.
+My research focuses on American religion and secularism, specializing in how new religious movements, Asian American religions, and the religiously unaffiliated shape modern American culture.
+I employ humanistic and social scientific methods to investigate how religion is constructed through discourse, practices, and institutions.
+I have published articles on the Universal Life Church and contemporary weddings, organic foods in new religious movements, and biodiversity and spiritual well-being.

 I officiate weddings through My Generation Weddings, which offers non-denominational, mixed-faith, spiritual, and secular ceremonies in traditional or modern styles.
-My expertise about contemporary wedding rituals and personalized ceremonies has been featured in the New York Times.
+My expertise about contemporary wedding rituals and personalized ceremonies has been featured in the New York Times and Washington Post.

 Born and raised in Oregon, I have a deep love for the outdoors.
 I also enjoy travel, music, film, and collecting books.